All you need to know about Group E contenders Spain, Sweden, Poland and Slovakia.

 Key player: Robert Lewandowski

-Poland's most-capped player and all-time leading scorer, the Bayern striker remains one of the game's most lethal predators.
+Poland's most-capped player and all-time leading scorer, the Bayern ace remains one of the game's most lethal predators.

 One to watch: Krzysztof Piątek